 During sexual excitement, extra moisture is produced to aid sexual intercourse.
 However, a quarter of women aged 50-59 experience vaginal dryness problems during sex and 16% experience pain.

-Many women may experience vaginal dryness during sex because they are not sexually aroused - this is often caused by insufﬁcient foreplay or psychological reasons such as stress.
-Other reasons for vaginal dryness before the menopause can be linked to hygiene products such as feminine sprays and harsh soaps, swimming pools and hot tub chemicals and some washing powders.
-Certain drug treatments such as allergy and cold medications and some antidepressants, can also dry out mucous membranes, including vaginal tissues.
+Many women may experience vaginal dryness during sex because they are not sexually aroused - this is often caused by insufficient foreplay or psychological reasons such as stress.
+Other reasons for vaginal dryness before the menopause can be linked to certain hygiene products.
+Some drug treatments such as allergy and cold medications and some antidepressants, can also dry out mucous membranes, including vaginal tissues.

-Symptoms of a dry vagina can include pain during sex - even gentle friction can cause pain and discomfort.
+Symptoms of a dry vagina can include pain during sex – even gentle friction can cause pain and discomfort.
 Painful intercourse can then have a knock on effect contributing to a loss of sexual desire.
-The relief of symptoms by treatments with hormone replacement therapy (HRT) often leads to an increased sexual desire and arousal.
+Speak to your healthcare professional about what treatments are available.

 As this is an embarrassing problem many women keep it to themselves and this can put a large strain on their relationship with their partner, especially if women feel unable to tell their partner why they are not interested in sexual activity.
 Despite the high number of women experiencing problems related to vaginal dryness, it is still a silent problem that many people feel embarrassed to talk to their partners, friends and even doctors about.
 Only a quarter of women with these problems actually seek treatment.

 Remember, women spend a third of their lives in a postmenopausal state and they need to make sure that they maintain the quality of life that they had before the menopause.
 Vaginal dryness does not need to be treated as an inevitable part of growing older - something can be done about it!
 Treatments are available.